Are they a “no?”

 What are some insider tips and tricks to make your mark?
 A survey by Eventbrite revealed that a staggering 78% of respondents said that the design of an invitation influenced their decision to attend an event.
 That's right—first impressions matter, even in the world of invitations.
 This highlights the importance of investing time and effort into creating visually appealing invitations that captivate the recipient's attention.

 In other words, "Please reply by..."
 But let’s take a step back for a moment.
 What about the guest list?
 Who’s on your A-list?
 Is there such a thing as an optimal party size?
-A good rule of thumb is to take your birthday person’s age and one.
+A good rule of thumb is to take your birthday person’s age and add one.
 So, if you are organising an 11th birthday then 12 is your sweet spot for party size.

 Next, consider timing.
 Timing is important, even when it comes to invitations.

-This might sound obvious but it is better to send out personalised invitations, rather than generic ones.
-When crafting your invites make sure you include a date for your RSVP – I recommend a week before your party – and an easy way to contact you.
+This might sound obvious, but it is better to send out personalised invitations, rather than generic ones.
+When crafting your invites, make sure you include a date for your RSVP – I recommend a week before your party – and an easy way to contact you.
 Don’t forget to include your name, not just “Oliver’s Mum”.
 Some parents at school might not know your name.
 So include your mobile or email contact.
 Be sure to include your V.I.P.’s name as well.
-You never know, there might be two Olivers or three Charlottes, in your kiddo’s year.
+You never know, there might be two Olivers or three Charlottes in your kiddo’s year.
 Remember that an invitation is not just a call to attend; it is an announcement of your special occasion, a promise of shared moments that linger long after the confetti has settled.

-If you have the promise of some fun backyard laser tag included in your party you might just find you get a great response! (laugh!)
+If you have the promise of some fun backyard laser tag included in your party, you might just find you get a great response! (laugh!)
 If I do say so myself!!
 So, game-runners, as you plan your next event, let the power of invitations be your first step on the event-planning journey!
 Craft them with care, infuse them with excitement, and watch as they unfold the gateway to unforgettable experiences.
 Now, friends, thank you for joining me on this episode of "Laser Tag Logs."
 I cannot wait to connect with you next time.
 Until then, may your events be filled with laughter, thrills, and magic.

 Thank you so much for tuning in.
 I know excitement for your special day is building.
 And you next time we will explore how to throw a party on a budget.
 That’s next time on “Laser Tag Logs.”

-Connect with Us: Subscribe on Youtube
+Connect with Us: Subscribe on YouTube

 Get the free Laser Tag in a Box invites to download